Tottenham appoint ex-Chelsea manager Conte following Nuno sacking

 What's been said?

-Conte expressed his delight after being officially unveiled at Spurs on Tuesday, telling the club's website: “I am extremely happy to return to coaching, and to do so at a Premier League club that has the ambition to be a protagonist again.
+Conte expressed his delight after being named Spurs manager, telling the club's website: “I am extremely happy to return to coaching, and to do so at a Premier League club that has the ambition to be a protagonist again.

 “Tottenham Hotspur has state-of-the-art facilities and one of the best stadiums in the world.
 I can't wait to start working to convey to the team and the fans the passion, mentality and determination that have always distinguished me, as a player and as a coach.